(Photo cred: William Panlilio)

 But when you’ve just gone through one of the most harrowing client engagements yet.
 When you’ve felt the horror and seen the quiet desperation that I have, French cuisine is one of the few that envelops you in some soft, seductive embrace and says “it’s OK to feel again”.

 For tonight’s French-only dinner, I made two dishes: a warm grape and frisée salad drizzled with a light and spicy dressing, and Poisson à la Meunière (Pan-fried fish in lemon butter sauce…recipe in future post).
-Also on the menu was Boeuf Bourgignon (Beef braised in red wine and cognac with pearl onions and carrots) by William and a flourless Chocolate cake topped with a frozen meringue and raspberries by Bianca.
+Also on the menu was Boeuf Bourguignon (Beef braised in red wine and cognac with pearl onions and carrots) by William and a Flourless Chocolate Cake topped with a frozen meringue and raspberries by Bianca.
 Suffice it to say that this indeed was a dinner of the senses.

 Of course it would be criminal to talk about all this food without sharing the recipe so for this first one is a relatively simple salad.
 Tangy, light, and accented by the sweetness of grapes cooked in red wine.